-D/Os may submit proposals in response to this RFP until 2:00pm on Friday, June 29, 2018, until all the PBVs are allocated, or the HACC determines that it is in its best interest to terminate this process.
 The HACC is interested in working with small businesses and Minority/Women/Disadvantaged Business Enterprises (MBE/WBE/DBE) with demonstrated housing development experience.

-Only proposals for PSH that are also applying to IHDA's PSH Development Program will be accepted and reviewed.
-If the D/O intends on doing PSH in combination with senior housing, there should be no restriction on occupancy solely to persons at least 55 years of age or older.
+Proposals for larger unit sizes for families and for PSH will be prioritized for review and selection.
+The HACC is not prioritizing housing for seniors at this time; however, if a D/O submits a proposal for senior housing, occupancy should not require that all members of the household be at least 55 years of age or older.
+The HACC has seen an increase in the number of households lead by grandparents or older persons responsible for the care of a younger person or disabled person and does not want to exclude these households from potential housing in developments serving people at least 55 years of age.
 The HACC understands that the Housing for Older Persons Act (HOPA) permits owners to restrict occupancy based on age, but it also permits owners to set occupancy requirements that allow at least one person in each unit to be a specific age or to have an 80/20 designation where only 80% of the units must be occupied by at least one person over a specific age.
-Proposals submitted under this RFP may require that 100% of the units be occupied by at least one person over a specific age, but should not require that all occupants in all units be at least 55 years of age or older.
-Proposals that require a specific age restriction for all occupants may be rejected.
+If a D/O submits a proposal for senior housing, the D/O may require that 100% of the units be occupied by at least one person over a specific age, but may not require that all occupants in all units be at least 55 years of age or older.
+Proposals that require a specific age restriction for all occupants will not be considered.
+The D/O must address this in the proposal when describing the type of housing.

 The HACC will evaluate, within a reasonable time period, all proposals received.
-A decision will be made to accept or reject the proposal and the Proposer will be notified by Friday, July13, 2018 at 5:00pm.
-Approved proposals must have the units completed within two years of the approval of the HACC's Board of Commissioners.
+A decision will be made to accept or reject the proposal and the Proposer will be notified accordingly.
+Approved proposals must have the units completed and the Housing Assistance Payments contract executed within two years of the award.
 Commitments for PBVs are contingent upon appropriations authorized by the Congress of the United States of America, the HACC's fiscal budget authority, and voucher utilization capacity.
-This procurement process has been designed to allow the HACC and D/Os, to the greatest extent possible, to refine a development proposal that is viable and meets the requirements under 24 CFR Part 983 and IHDA's PSH Development Program.
-Please note, the regulations at 24 CFR 983 may not have been updated to include any PBV regulations that may have changed through the Housing Opportunity through Modernization Act (HOTMA).
-However, any PBV related changes will not affect the requirements in this RFP.
+This procurement process has been designed to allow the HACC and D/Os, to the greatest extent possible, to refine a development proposal that is viable and meets the requirements under 24 CFR Part 983.
+All D/Os are expected to understand all the provisions of the PBV Program, including the environmental review and subsidy layering review processes.

 HUD provides the funding for PBVs; therefore, the utilization of these vouchers must be in compliance with all rules and regulations of HUD, the Federal Regulations at 24 CFR Part 983, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA), Uniform Federal Accessibility Standards (UFAS), Davis-Bacon wage requirements, Environmental Protection Agency rules and regulations, HUD's Modernization Design Standards, Federal procurement requirements, and any other applicable state, county, and local laws and regulations.
+The regulations require that applicants being considered for occupancy must come the HACC's waiting list.
+The HACC has made a commitment to house people transitioning from institutionalized settings and may allocate 10% of new PBV units for the statewide referral network (SRN).
+D/Os may not propose that all PBV units will be used to house applicants from the SRN.